nanoc/nanoc.app/README.md

 This is the source for the [Nanoc site](http://nanoc.ws).

 The source code located in the lib/ directory is public domain.
-The design of this web site should not be reused: it is not a template for you to take, so create your own design!
+The design of this website should not be reused: it is not a template for you to take, so create your own design!